UKHomeOffice/engineering-guidance-and-standards/docs/patterns/recommended-docs.md

 ### Recommended Practices

 - **Docs as Code**: Use tools like [Gov.UK eleventy plugin](https://govuk-eleventy-plugin.x-govuk.org/) for automation where possible.
 You can find more guidance in the [docs-as-code pattern]({{ '/patterns/docs-as-code/' | url }}).
 - **Version Control**: Documentation should live alongside code in source control and follow the same versioning as your code.
-Using Confluence or SharePoint will also enable versioning, updates should be recorded in the platforms file history.```
+When this is not possible, use tools such as Confluence or SharePoint that keep previous versions of files.```
 - **Minimum repository standard**:
   - README
   - Architecture overview